-What does Making Tax Digital VAT mean to me?
+What does Making Tax Digital VAT mean for me?

 VAT Returns must be filed through HMRC-approved software